ghiberti85/ghiberti85/README.md

 # 💫 About Me:
+Hi 👋, I'm Fernando Ghiberti<br><br>A Senior Front End Engineer from Brazil, with over six years of expertise, specialised in deliver high-quality solutions and guide teams to achieve strategic objectives consistently.]
+<br><br>
+My passion lies in creative problem-solving within complex tech environments, with a steadfast focus on optimizing performance and enhancing user experiences
+<br><br>
+I bring extensive expertise in technologies such as JavaScript, React, Hubspot, WordPress, and more.
+My proven track record includes spearheading CMS migration, resulting in a 30% improvement in website performance and a 40% enhancement in user experience.
+Notably, I have played a pivotal role in building more than 50 components using HTML, CSS, and JavaScript, considering Google Page Speed best practices to ensure the best user experience for customers.
+<br><br>
+- 🔭 I’m currently working on Food Shop Dashboard using Vite/React/Tailwind/Radix-Ui/Zod and more...
+<br><br>
+- 👯 I’m looking to collaborate on React or JS/TS Open Source Projects
+<br><br>
+- 💬 Ask me about Front End Development
+<br><br>
+- 📫 How to reach me ghiberti85@gmail.com
+<br><br>

-Hi 👋, I'm Fernando Ghiberti<br><br>A dedicated and results-driven Software Engineer focus in Front End from Brazil.<br><br>With over six years of expertise in web development, specializing in guiding teams to achieve strategic objectives and consistently deliver high-quality solutions.
-My passion lies in creative problem-solving within complex tech environments, focusing on optimizing performance and enhancing user experiences.<br><br>- 🔭 I’m currently working on Design System Project with React/Tailwind/Storybook<br><br>- 👯 I’m looking to collaborate on React or JS/TS Open Source Projects<br><br>- 💬 Ask me about Front End Development<br><br>- 📫 How to reach me ghiberti85@gmail.com <br><br>I am open to talk about new opportunities and eager to contribute my skills to companies seeking innovative solutions.
-I am ready to collaborate with remote teams and drive success through effective web development solutions.<br><br>
+I'm open to discussing new opportunities and am eager to contribute my skills to companies seeking innovative solutions.
+Ready to collaborate with remote teams, I'm poised to drive success through effective web development solutions.
+<br><br>

 ## 🌐 Socials:
 [![Instagram](https://img.shields.io/badge/Instagram-%23E4405F.svg?logo=Instagram&logoColor=white)](https://instagram.com/ghiberti85) [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/fernando-ghiberti)